 Myalgia (muscle pain and weakness) -♦- Soft Tissue Injury (Strain & Sprain) -♦- Osteoarthritis -♦- Hip Dysplasia -♦- Elbow Dysplasia -♦- OCD -♦- Spondylosis -♦- FCE -♦- Intervertebral Disc Disease -♦- Sciatica -♦- Myofascial Pain (often seen as an exaggerated Panniculus Response) -♦-Tendonitis -♦- Trigger Points -♦- CDRM -♦- Neurological Inhibition -♦- Somatic Dysfunction -♦- Conservative management of Cruciate Injury & Luxating Patella (grades 1 & 2)

-Using 4 modalities of massage, what really sets this type of massage apart from others is the Lenton Method™; a set of direct myofascial release protocols designed specifically to complement the dogs’ anatomy, body-mapping which addresses common areas of muscular injury, myofascial pain, and active trigger points.
+Using 4 modalities of massage, I identify and address common areas of muscular injury, myofascial pain, and active trigger points.
 I assess muscles from origin and insertion including fibre direction

 Soft Tissue/Muscle rehabilitation